 In PR, attracting new clients is part of the job.
-Below are ten ideas to help you grow your client roster in 2013.
+Below are ten ideas to help you grow your client roster this year.

 Offer an incentive